 What To Bring to G1 Test

-You need to bring the test fee as cash, debit or credit card and 2 original identity proofs to G1 test.
-They will check your date of birth, signature and immigration status.
+You need to bring the test fee as cash, debit, or credit card and 2 original identity proofs to the G1 test.
+They will check your date of birth, signature, and immigration status.
 If you wear lenses or glasses then you may carry them.
 Your eyesight exam is done after you pass your G1 written test.

 What ID is Accepted For G1 Test